-- 1) Cheque: 10 monthly tuition cheques postdated cheques dated for the 1st of each month for September to June must accompany the registration package; or - 2) E-Transfer: Two electronic transfers through online banking, dated for September 1st and February 1st for five months tuition each.
-All e-transfers should be directed to acnstreasurer@gmail.com Please be sure to indicate your child's name and program days in the message section of the e-transfer.
+- 1) Cheque: 9 monthly tuition cheques postdated cheques dated for the 1st of each month for September to May must accompany the registration package; or - 2) E-Transfer: Monthly electronic transfers through online banking, dated for the 1st of each month.
+All e-transfers need to be directed to acnstreasurer@gmail.com Please be sure to indicate your child's name and program days in the message section of the e-transfer.